hkust-smartcar/RTLib/README.md

 RTLib is the library develop by LeeChunHei(Leslie) to use i.MX RT series chips among HKUST Intelligent Racing Team

-libsccc (previously libsmartcarcpp) is the library being used among the HKUST SmartCar Team

 ## What's Inside
 Driver: Peripheral library for i.MX RT series (only RT1050 for now)
 DeviceDriver: High-level component library based on Driver